varnikaumashankar/adVAE/documents/Datasets.md

 - .csv file with genes and samples as rows and columns > 2D tensors

 **Data preprocessing:**
+- Ensure all data is RNA microarray data obtained from human brain tissue of AD patients
 - Handle missing values (NAs)
 - Ensure samples are assigned a sample_id to prevent sample duplicates
 - Ideal data split: